P403n1x87/austin/README.md

 work in progress.
 It serves the purpose of providing an example of how to use Austin to profile Python applications.
 Here is a recording of the TUI in action with a sample script that spawns a new thread and keeps the CPU busy with a CPU bound loop on each thread.
-You can use PageUp and PageDown to explore the frame stack of each frame as the Python application runs.
+You can use PageUp and PageDown to navigate the frame stack of each frame as the Python application runs.

 ![austin-tui thread navigation](art/austin-tui_threads_nav.gif)